chris-adams-tech/rabb1th0les/content/Linux/Verifying Network connections on Ubuntu.md

 ### 6. Check Hostname Resolution

 - **Use IP Address**:
   Instead of pinging by hostname, use the IP address of the Windows host to rule out DNS resolution issues.
+Hostnames are kept in the `/etc/hosts` file.

 ### 7. Logging and Diagnosis